Alabama Developmental Disabilities Network (DD Network) Resources concerning COVID-19

 - Connect with organizations to coordinate healthcare and social services

 - Participate in recreational, leisure, and social activities

-Advocacy, capacity building and efforts at system change that result in access for individuals with developmental disabilities to housing and housing supports and services, such as assistance with renting, owning or modifying an apartment or home.
+We work with organizations that assist individuals with housing and housing supports and services: renting, owning, or modifying an apartment or home.

 We support efforts that lead to improved access to and use of transportation for individuals with developmental disabilities.